Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2017 Winner

-Dr. Zoi Karoulia works in the Department of Oncological Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS).
-She investigates the mechanisms that regulate oncogenic signaling in BRAF mutant tumors.
-The focus of her research is to characterize mechanisms of drug resistance in order to develop more effective therapeutic approaches.
+When she received the award, Dr. Karoulia worked in the Department of Oncological Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research focused on the mechanisms that regulate oncogenic signaling in BRAF mutant tumors.
+The focus of her research was to characterize mechanisms of drug resistance to develop more effective therapeutic approaches.
 Her studies involve investigating translational therapeutic strategies and enabling the optimization of combinations of BRAF and MEK inhibitors in various clinical contexts including resistant BRAFV600E melanomas, colorectal and thyroid tumors as well as non-V600 BRAF malignancies.
-Dr. Karoulia is a Postdoctoral Fellow in the laboratory of Poulikos Poulikakos, Assistant Professor in the Department of Oncological Sciences at the ISMMS.

 Hélène Salmon